- Pokémon Scarlet

 All Pokémon games on Nintendo Switch

-For anyone who was a huge fan of the original RPGs, I cannot recommend Pokémon Let's Go, Pikachu! or Let's Go, Eevee! enough.
+For anyone who was a huge fan of the original RPGs, I cannot recommend Pokémon: Let's Go, Pikachu! or Let's Go, Eevee! enough.
 You get to explore the Kanto region in an all-new adventure with either a special Pikachu or a special Eevee at your side.
 You'll take down Team Rocket, explore the original eight gyms, and can even see Pokémon wandering around in the overworld.
-Just note that fighting is mostly removed from wild Pokémon battles and reserved for trainer or gym battles instead.
+Note that fighting is mostly removed from wild Pokémon battles and reserved for trainer or gym battles instead.

 Whether you've played only one Pokémon game or you've played several, every serious Pokémon trainer should definitely use Pokémon HOME.
 The free service allows you to store up to only 30 Pokémon, but if you pay for the Premium subscription, you can store up to 6,000 from several different games and can trade with other trainers as well.
 It's the perfect way to flush out your Pokédex or get super rare Pokémon you might have missed before.